 All survey records were subjected to computer edits throughout the course of the interview.
 The CATI system principally edited the flow of the questionnaire and identified out of range values.
 As a result, such problems were immediately resolved with the respondent.
 If the interviewer was unable to correctly resolve the detected errors, the interviewer bypassed the edit and forwarded the data to head office for resolution.
 All interviewer comments were reviewed and taken into account by head office editing.

 Head office performed the same checks as the CATI system as well as the more detailed edits discussed previously.

 Due to the nature of the survey, imputation was not appropriate for most items so missing data were coded as 'Not stated'.
 However, non-response was not permitted for those items required for weighting.
 Values were imputed in the rare cases where the sex of the respondent was missing for example.

-The 2013 GSS SI was a survey of individuals and the analytic files contain questionnaire responses and associated information from 27,695 respondents.
+The 2013 GSS - Social Identity was a survey of individuals and the analytic files contain questionnaire responses and associated information from 27,695 respondents.

 A weighting factor is available on the microdata file:

 WGHT_PER: This is the basic weighting factor for analysis at the person level, i.e. to calculate estimates of the number of persons (non-institutionalized and aged 15 or over) having one or several given characteristics.

 In addition to the estimation weights, bootstrap weights have been created for the purpose of design-based variance estimation.